Why successful fundraising must be a team sport

 Setting a stretch goal that pushes you out of your comfort zone can sometimes be a mighty powerful tool for both personal and fundraising growth – but organizations and teams need to support the risk of setting a stretch goal by ensuring fundraisers won’t get punished if they don’t achieve it.

-Do you have any wisdom to share with other readers about the kind of teamwork that’s led to some big fundraising wins for your cause?
-Leave a comment below – and GOOOOOOOO TEAM!
+Do you have a great success story about the kind of teamwork that’s led to some big fundraising wins for your cause?